Mainland Greece :: Books

 ![]() |

-The Rough Guide to Greece (12th edition published May 2008)This is where it all began for Rough Guides - their first ever publication was a guide to Greece.
-As you would expect, this is a very detailed guide, which is great so long as you don't mind having to carry around almost a thousand pages. |
+The Rough Guide to Greece (14th edition published April 2015)This is where it all began for Rough Guides - their first ever publication was a guide to Greece.
+As you would expect, this is a very detailed guide, which is great so long as you don't mind having to carry around over 800 pages (or if you get the ebook version). |

 More about this book: Amazon (USA)Amazon (UK) |